 1. Use of Service

 1.2.
 Affiliates.
-Customer Affiliates may purchase Snowflake Offerings from Snowflake or a Snowflake Affiliate by executing an Order Form which is governed by the terms of this Agreement.
+Customer Affiliates may purchase Snowflake Offerings from Snowflake or an Authorized Snowflake Affiliate, as applicable, by executing an Order Form which is governed by the terms of this Agreement.
 This will establish a new and separate agreement between the Customer Affiliate and the Snowflake entity signing such Order Form.
 If the Customer Affiliate resides in a different country than Customer, then the Order Form may include modifications to terms applicable to the transaction(s) (including, but not limited to, tax terms and governing law).

 1.3.
 Compliance with Applicable Laws.
-Snowflake will provide the Snowflake Offerings in accordance with its obligations under laws and government regulations applicable to Snowflake’s provision of such services to its customers generally, including, without limitation, those related to data privacy and data transfer, international communications, and the exportation of technical or personal data, without regard to Customer’s particular use of the services and subject to Customer’s use of the services in accordance with this Agreement.
+Snowflake will provide the Snowflake Offerings in accordance with its obligations under laws and government regulations applicable to Snowflake’s provision of such services to its customers generally, including, without limitation, those related to data privacy and data transfer, international communications, and the exportation of services, without regard to Customer’s particular use of the services and subject to Customer’s use of the services in accordance with this Agreement.

 1.4.
 Sample Data; Third-Party Applications.
 Snowflake may make Sample Data available for Customer.
 Customer acknowledges that Sample Data is example data only, which may not be complete, current, or accurate.
 Customer will not (and will not permit any third party to) copy or export any Sample Data and agrees that Snowflake may delete or require Customer to cease using Sample Data at any time upon advance notice.
 Snowflake may also provide URL links or interconnectivity within the Service to facilitate Customer’s use of Third-Party Applications, at Customer’s sole discretion.
-Notwithstanding the foregoing, any procurement or use of Third-Party Applications is solely between Customer and the applicable third party and Snowflake will have no liability for such Third-Party Applications.
+Notwithstanding the foregoing, any procurement or use of Third-Party Applications is solely between Customer and the applicable party, and Snowflake will have no liability for such Third-Party Applications under this Agreement.